 Conducting research on the Internet can be a valuable time-saver.
 It can also allow researchers to fall into the trap of believing everything they read.
-This lesson will discuss Internet reliability: what you can trust and what you should mistrust.
-You’ll also learn skills for effectively using search engines for your research, for both general and specific topics.
-You’ll find many useful research links, and we’ll discuss issues such as when you should and should not pay for your information.
+This lesson will discuss Internet reliability: what you can trust and what you should distrust.
+You'll also learn skills for effectively using search engines for your research, for both general and specific topics.
+You'll find many useful research links and learn about issues such as when you should and should not pay for your information.
 The Internet has as many pitfalls as benefits, and this lesson will show you how to avoid the pitfalls.

 Some researchers can't resist the lure of using information that has never before existed.
 This lesson discusses the value of collecting your own data by way of surveys, studies, interviews, polls, and questionnaires.
 You'll learn how to effectively create these instruments of data-gathering, and you'll learn the difference between valid statistical sampling versus informal, nonscientific results, and when the use of each is appropriate.

 Have you ever had difficulty finding cooperative sources of information?
 This lesson will reveal the secrets of Guerilla Research; i.e., how to get answers when the questions are being evaded.
 You'll learn techniques for gaining the confidence of reluctant interview subjects, as well as methods for digging and snooping.
 In other words, you'll learn how to get what you want when the direct approach isn't working.

 Once your research has been compiled, much of it will be quoted or paraphrased within your manuscript.
-In today’s lesson we’ll discuss the importance of proper attribution as well as the technical methods for crediting your sources.
-You’ll learn how to painlessly create a bibliography, and you will also learn how to decide between citations, footnotes, and endnotes for your work.
+This lesson will discuss the importance of proper attribution as well as the technical methods for crediting your sources.
+You'll learn how to painlessly create a bibliography, and you will also learn how to decide between citations, footnotes, and endnotes for your work.
 You can easily avoid copyright violations by gaining a basic understanding of copyright law, along with the fundamentals of fair use and permissions.
-Writers know how important it is to protect themselves, and in this lesson you’ll learn how.
+Writers know how important it is to protect themselves, and in this lesson you'll learn how.